samanthagottlieb/makersbnb/README.md

 I want to be able to approve a request

 As a user
-So that my booking doesnt clash
+So that my booking doesn't clash
 I only want to see available dates for a specific home

 As a user